tsogkas/amat/README.md

 - handle cases when the image boundary is crossed (maybe add infinite cost?).
 This is _IMPORTANT_ when the background of the input image is black, in which case it matches the default (zero)padding of conv2 and can lead to erroneous high scores for disks that extend beyond the image boundaries.
 - Modify *diskPatch()/patchEncoding()* so that they take into account out of border pixels?
 - Consider grouping _triplets_ of Lab values instead of each channel individually.
+- Use fewer bins and use fixed sigma value for the kernel density estimation.
+- Scale the number of textons used with the disk radius.

 ### Low priority
 - Add mask shapes into a separate matlab class
+- Fill in missing histogram distance metrics in histogramDistance()